Anuel AA: NFTs

 On June 10, 2022, it was reported that Anuel AA would be entering the NFT space by launching his own NFT collection making him one of the first Latin rappers in history to do so.
-He is also the very first Latin artist to collaborate with the UFC promoting a sports conceptual album.
+He is also the first Latin artist to collaborate with the UFC promoting a sports conceptual album.

-The rappers NFT collection will be made up of physical assets along with exclusive real life experiences such as limited edition merchandise, access to album release parties, studio visits and listening sessions.
+The rapper's NFT collection will be made up of physical assets along with exclusive real life experiences such as limited edition merchandise, access to album release parties, studio visits and listening sessions.